 Approximately 750,000 people in the UK live with OCD yet, despite its commonality, misconceptions about the disorder are thriving.
-Here, we look at the role that social media has to play in mental health awareness, and speak to people personally affected by the perks and pitfalls of OCD online
+Here, we speak to people personally affected by the 'perks' and pitfalls of OCD online

 ‘I’m so OCD when it comes to my baby — all his outfits must match!’ reads the first tweet that comes up after a quick social media search for ‘OCD’.

 Others reference the disorder as the reason they don’t like having unread notifications on their phone, another for improper grammar use.
 These posts aren’t hard to find — there are dozens of them.

 Around 750,000 people in the UK live with Obsessive Compulsive Disorder (OCD).
 With this in mind, and considering the recent surge in mental health awareness, it would be reasonable to expect outdated myths and perceptions about the disorder would be fading out.
 But while the mental health conversation continues to broaden, it can often feel that OCD stigma is holding strong.